gaxmann/suhr/README.md

 You are most welcome to...

-- create new images of celestial bodies (if your or the license allows its use)
+- create new images of celestial bodies (if their yours or the license allows its use)
 - gladly create translations for new languages or correct existing ones (German is the original language)
 - maybe submit new designs (I do not accept all design suggestions): a design consist either of (a) 3 to 5 hex rgb colour codes (e.g. for: day (>6°) | sunset (-0.8333...6°) | civil twilight (-6...-0.8333°) | nautical twilight (-12...-6°) | night (<-12°)), or...